Buying bitcoin is not taxable

 But you must track the CAD value of each purchase for future tax calculations.

-The CRA has clear guidelines on how bitcoin is taxed in Canada.
+The CRA has guidelines on how bitcoin is taxed in Canada.
 Here are the basics most Canadians need to know.

 But you must track the CAD value of each purchase for future tax calculations.